We’re determined to end rough sleeping in H&F. And you can help us change lives with a new easy-to-use mobile phone app.

 Ask the experts: how prevention is essential

 Outreach is a key part of our work implementing the recommendations of the H&F Rough Sleeping Commission.
 The commission was run by six homelessness experts, led by Jon Sparkes the chief executive of Crisis.
 They highlighted how prevention, and a fast response to help rough sleepers off the street as soon as possible was vital.
-You can read about their recommendations here.

 Want to read more news stories like this?
 Subscribe to our weekly e-news bulletin.